backend-development/backend-development-textbook/source/rails_gems.md

 * gem [rmagick](https://github.com/rmagick/rmagick) image processing with image magick

-You should also know how to use ImageMagick on the UNIX commandline:
+You might also want to know how to use ImageMagick on the UNIX commandline:

 * command line tool [convert](http://www.imagemagick.org/script/convert.php) to convert to different formats and
 * command line tool [mogrify](http://www.imagemagick.org/script/mogrify.php) to  resize, blur, crop, draw on, flip, join, ... an image and overwrite it.